ripsawridge/site/site/contents/_cma/2007/totenkirchl.md

 weren't coming down in the dark.
 We watched the last light leave the face over Apfelstruedl at the hotel by the parking lot.
 Another good day in the Wilder Kaiser!

+{% image images/330081.jpg %}
+The rock is wet but I'm still having fun!